top of page

 Complaints Process:

-ANA has a complaints policy available on its website, which outlines the steps for submitting a complaint.
+ANA has a feedback policy available on its website, which outlines the steps for submitting a complaint.
 A dedicated ANA representative is established at the time of a complaint submission who is also responsible for documenting all reported incidents for transparency.

 Reporting Process: